mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 ## How to write a plugin

+Assumed you are at the root of this project.

 1. Create a directory under `./plugins/`.
 2. Think about the configuration and write down it into `./plugins/$your_plugin/config.proto`.
 Then run `make gen-proto`.
 3. Finish the plugin.
 Don't forget to write tests.
 You can take `./plugins/demo` as an example.
-4. Add the doc of the plugin in the `./plugins/$your_plugin/README.md`.
+4. Add the doc of the plugin in the `site/content/en/docs/reference/plugins/$your_plugin.md` and (optional) in other languages.
 5. Add your plugin's package into `./plugins/plugins.go`.
 Run `make build-so`.
 Now the plugin is compiled into `libgolang.so`.
 6. Add integration test in the `./plugins/tests/integration/`.
-For how to run the integration test, please read `./plugins/tests/integration/README.md`.
+For how to run the integration test, please read `site/content/en/docs/developer-guide/plugin_integration_test_framework.md`.

 ## Filter manager